 Another tourist stop in Puyallup is the Karshner Museum.
 The local museum was provided by Warner Melvin Karshner.
-This is a fun place for children and their families to learn about history, cultures, and habitats from across the globe.
-It’s a hands-on adventure through time, full of everything from dinosaur fossils and bird feathers to mid-1800’s general store and a full-size Native American tepee.
+This is a fun place for children and families as they will learn about history, cultures and habitats from across the globe.
+It is a hands-on adventure through time, full of everything from dinosaur fossils and bird feather to mid-1800s general store and a full-sized Native American tepee.
 This is educational for children and is open to the public.

-The City of Puyallup also has a very popular Farmers Market.
-Compared to the other cities in the area the Puyallup’s Farmers Market is one of the largest.
-The Market brings local farmers and growers together with people who sell crafts to the shoppers.
+Puyallup also has a quite popular Farmers Market.
+When compared to other cities around Puyallup’s Farmers Market is one of the largest.
+This Farmers Market brings local farmers and growers together with people who sell crafts to the shoppers.
 Puyallup Valley entices shoppers and people just browsing.
-Things to find include baked goods, espresso, plants, bulbs, cut & dried flowers, and fresh herbs are interspersed among farm fresh vegetables and fruit.
-There are many creative food vendors that also offer a variety of goodies you wouldn’t normally eat so try those out as well.
-They recently started a night time Farmers Market.
-The event is always held at the Pioneer Park and you’ll see lots of dogs and entertainment.
+Things to find include baked goods, espresso, plants, bulbs, cut and dried flowers as well as fresh herbs are dispersed among the farm fresh vegetables and fruit.
+There are many creative vendors with food that also offers an assortment of goodies you won’t normally eat.
+Recently Farmers Market at night has opened for those people who cannot make it during the day.
+This event is held at the Pioneer Park and you will see lots of dogs as well as entertainment.
 It’s been a tradition in the area for over 30 years!
 It is worth visiting day or night so be sure to check that out.

 Our website will provide you with valuable information which will help you whether you are exploring our area as a possible relocation, or as a visitor, you will find the our team anxious to answer your Puyallup questions.